Skip to Main Content

 For an abnormal heart rhythm, treatments include:

-• Cardioversion – Medication or a brief electric shock resets the heart and restores a normal heartbeat.
+• Cardioversion.
+Medication or a brief electric shock is used to reset the heart's rhythm and restore a normal heartbeat.

-• Pacemaker – This small electrical device regulates heartbeats; it's implanted under the skin and connected by wires to your heart.
+• Pacemaker.
+This small electrical device, which regulates heartbeats, is implanted under the skin and connected by wires to your heart.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.